 Triage and Treat

-Certain injuries don’t always require a trip to A&E. Our NHS-funded Triage + Treat service can help if you’ve had a low-level injury and could save you having to take a trip to hospital or an out-of-hours GP.
+Certain injuries don’t always require a trip to A&E. Our NHS Wales-funded Triage + Treat service can help if you’ve had a low-level injury and could save you having to take a trip to

 About the service